phreed/freed-linkage-assembler/README.md

-geometric-assembler
+freed-linkage-assembler
 ===================

-A geometric assembler for 3D kinematic assemblies.
+A linkage assembler for 3D kinematic assemblies.

 History
 =======